kianwasabi/kianwasabi/README.md

 I’m a electrical engineer with a passion for projects Hard-&Software Projects - For instance
 -   Signal, Image & Information Processing in Matlab
 -   Machine learning for predictive maintenance in Matlab & Python
--   Web Application and ioT Projects with Python & C
+-   Web Application and ioT Projects with Python & C++
 -   ....

-- :books: I’m currently learning Python & http/css
+- :books: I’m currently learning REST-APIs & OPC/UA Python & frontend with http/css
 - :computer: Techs:&nbsp;
 - :pushpin: Interests: